Día de los Muertos: Flowers, Food, and Fiestas

 Hatred Is a Disease.
 What Is the Cure?

 Hatred is spreading like an epidemic across the country.
-Just this past week, the United States has had another horrific mass shooting, and multiple attempted assassinations.
-The shooter targeted Jewish Americans at a synagogue; the mail bomber targeted prominent Democrats.
-What do the alleged perpetrators
+Just this past week, the United States has had another horrific mass shooting.
+The shooter targeted Jewish Americans at a synagogue.
+What do the alleged perpetrators of such crimes have in common?
+A lot, a lot

 Your Heart Is In Your Hands